As you may know, live rock was in many ways the "silver bullet secret"

 There have been many types of live rock available.

-Fiji and Florida produce most of the live rock in the USA.
+Fiji and Florida once produced most of the live rock in the USA

-Florida live rock is all aquacultured now, since harvesting
+(Fiji is now closed).
+Florida live rock is all aquacultured now,

 The up side of FL rock is it can have corals on it, and be